Makko.ai Glossary

 Game Logic Error

-A flaw in the rules, conditions, or system interactions of a game that causes unintended behavior — such as a win condition triggering prematurely, a cooldown not resetting, or a state variable updating out of sequence.
-In AI-native workflows, game logic errors are resolved by describing the unexpected behavior rather than tracing code.
+A flaw in the rules, conditions, or system interactions of a game that causes unintended behavior.
+In AI-native workflows, game logic errors are resolved by describing the unexpected behavior rather than tracing code manually.

 Publishing and Web